SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/secure-sessions.md

 properties.setproperty(JCSMPProperties.SSL_VALIDATE_CERTIFICATE_DATE, VALIDATE_CERTIFICATE);
 ```

-That is all that is required when using a ca-issued certificate.
+That is all that is required when using a Certificate Authority issued certificate.

 ## Working with a Self-signed Certificate